radium226/maven-github-wagon/README.md

 ```

 # Limitations
-The GitHub repository must be closely related to the `groupId`
+The `groupId` of the artifact should be `com.github.<GitHub User>` and the `ærtifactId` should be the same as the GitHub repository name.
+The `version` should be the same as the GitHub release tag.